astro-datalab/notebooks-latest/README.txt

 notebooks, aimed at school students and teachers interested in astronomical research and in teaching astronomy.
-The notebooks were originally developed for the "Teen Astronomy Café" activities organized jointly by the LSST and NOAO EPO departments.
+The notebooks were originally developed for the "Teen Astronomy Café" activities organized jointly by the LSST and NOAO EPO departments (middle/high school or undergraduate astronomy), and for the La Serena School for Data Science (undergraduate & graduate level).

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::